d4rk3agle/kvelf/README.md

 # kvelf
-kvelf is a ELF parser.
+kvelf is an ELF parser.

 ## Installation